 Highlights: Intelligent, Dignified, Active

-No big fluffy list is complete without the Standard Poodle – the world’s second smartest dog breed.
-They’re not your typical fluffy dog, but they do have a lot of fluff in certain areas.
-For example, they’ll have extra fur on their head, chest, legs and tails.
-Some people opt to shave them into what’s called “fluffy pompons.”
+No big and fluffy list is complete without the Standard Poodle – the world’s second smartest breed.
+They aren’t your typical fluffy dog, but they do have a lot of fluff in certain areas.
+They’re the softest at the head, chest, legs, and tails.
+Some opt to shave them into “fluffy pompons.”

-Regardless of grooming, Standard Poodles are certainly big fluffy dogs that are proud of their fluff.
-Another great bonus for Poodles is the fact they’re hypoallergenic dogs – meaning they’re low-shedding dogs.
-Even the most allergy-sensitive dog owner will be able to hug a Poodle!
+Regardless of grooming, Standard Poodles are dignified dogs that are proud of all their fluff.
+A bonus for Poodles is the fact that they’re hypoallergenic dogs.
+As a result, even the most allergy-sensitive owner will be able to hug a Poodle!

 18. Australian Shepherd